 Loft Artists Association began in 1978 as the vision of three artists living and working in the Yale & Towne factory building.
 The hulking brick factory, built 100 years ago in the South End of Stamford, was for two decades, the territory for a vigorous community of studio lofts where a surprise outcropping of significant modern art appeared.
-Painting, sculpture, photography and crafts are now produced where Yale locks were once manufactured.
+Painting, sculpture, photography and crafts were produced where Yale locks were once manufactured.
 Novice artists shared the scene with veteran professionals, whose biographies are studded with solo exhibitions, major commissions, teaching careers and local, regional and international art awards.

 This community has a removed, cellular aspect.
 For art is generally a solitary affair.
 Anyone who pursues an art career must be prepared to go it alone.
 Yet, in the old factory building a professional art association has been established to form cultural and mutually beneficial ties between the individual and the community.
 This organization, now in its twenty third year, has produced lecture series, arranged studio tours for students and adult civic groups, supervised public art projects in Stamford, and staged art demonstrations, poetry readings and theatricals.

 The loft community was founded by the late sculptor, James Jackson Burt, who moved into the abandoned Yale and Town president's office in 1978.
 He soon brought in the internationally known artist Reuben Nakian.
 Soon, other artists moved in: among them the painter Sophia Gevas, photographer Bob Baldridge, sculptor Tom Fertig, folk art curator Dan Prince and the teacher, historian, Renee Kahn (known as "the architectural conscience of Stamford").
 Music, films, and dramatic events took place.
 Guest attendance was far above expectations.
 As many as 4,000 visitors have come over a single Open Studios weekend to roam through the lofts, meet the artists and observe them at work.